wazzapsenk/Flutter-ToDoApp/README.md

 # ToDo Application on Flutter

-You can add new plan and delete past plans.
+You can add show to-dos new to-dos and delete past ones.

 ## Screenshots